-We work closely with CAMHS and meet termly with them.
+We work closely with CAMHS.
 We work closely with the Educational Psychologist service and have built up a positive, professional working relationship with the service.
 The Virtual School are in regular contact in relation to our CLA pupils.
 We also work across boundary with East Riding, NE Lincolnshire, Lincolnshire, York and Doncaster Local Authorities.